Kefkius/txsc/DESIGN.md

 ## Compilation

-`txsc` compiles scripts to/from languages using an intermediate representation.
+`txsc` compiles scripts to/from languages using intermediate representations.
-The nodes of this representation can be found in `txsc.linear_nodes`, and the container for them can be found in `txsc.instructions`.
+There are two intermediate representations: One that is structural, and one that is linear.

+The structural representation is higher-level and is structued as a tree.
+The linear representation is lower-level and is the representation that ultimately gets compiled.

+These representations can be found in `txsc.ir`.

 ## Languages